Fast and principled simulations of the SIR model on temporal networks

 This is mostly to ensure continuity to the well-mixed, Markovian SIR model---i.e., the most basic, textbook version~\cite{andersson2012stochastic,hethcote2000mathematics}.
 So when we run our simulation on data with exponentially distributed interevent times (like a Poisson process), then we should get the same result as with SIR on static networks. \item[Simplicity] The ``continuity'' principle itself entails many simplifications.
 The point of this design principle is to keep the same level of abstraction throughout the modeling.
-It means that the simulation components that do not concern the limit of static network epidemiology should be as simple as those that do. \item[Speed] The above principles suffice to derive most of our detailed formulation of the model.
+It means that the simulation components that do not concern the limit of static network epidemiology should be as simple as those that do. \item[Generalizability] Another criterion (which in most cases overlap with simplicity), is that it should be possible to extend the model.
+Relaxing one of the assumptions---say that all contacts between susceptible and infectious are equally likely to spread the disease---should not conflict with another component of the model. \item[Speed] The above principles suffice to derive most of our detailed formulation of the model.
 As a tiebreaker principle, we advocate choosing options that make the simulation as fast as possible. \end{description}